zack-bitcoin/amoveo/docs/design/transaction_types.md

 # account_new

-This creates a new account on the blockchain and gives it some tokens and possibly some shares.
+This creates a new account on the blockchain and gives it some tokens.
 The account loses a little money every block.
 This stops attackers from making tons of accounts to spam the network.

 # account_spend

-Spends AE tokens and/or shares to a different account.
+Spends tokens to a different account.

 # account_delete

 This deletes an account on the blockchain and sends all of it's AE tokens to a different account.
-Warning, this deletes all your share.
-Make sure to use account_spend to move all your shares somewhere else before deleting your account.

 # account_recycle